GSperanza/Manual-and-tar.gz/README.md

 RxpsG installation:

     1. Click on the RxpsG_xx.xx.tar.gz package and download.
 Exit the unzipping procedure if it starts automatically.

-    2. Dowload the macro  instPkgs.r

-    3. Control in the Dowloads folder the RxpsG_xx.xx.tar.gz and instPkgs.r packages are present (it could be the .gz extension is lacking do not worry).
+    2. Control in the Dowloads folder the RxpsG_xx.xx.tar.gz and instPkgs.r packages are present (it could be the .gz extension is lacking do not worry).

-    4. Run RStudio
+    3. Run RStudio

-    5. Under RStudio -> Code -> Source File   browse the  instPckgs.r file.
-Then install all the needed libraries typing: instPckgs() the installation will take one or two minutes.
+    4. Under RStudio -> Code -> Source File   browse the  RxpsG_xx.xx.tar.gz file.
+Then press  install  button

-    5. Under RStudio open the Tools menu -> Install Packages -> Package Archive File ( *.tar.gz )
-       browse the Rxpsg.xx.xx.tar.gz  file and install it
+       dependencies should activate the installation of the needed libratries and finally the RxpsG package the installation will take one or two minutes.

+       If the procedure does not work install manually the needed libraries:
+       RStudio -> Code -> CRAN
+       enter the name of the following libraries and press install: digest, gWidgets2, gWidgets2tcltk, import, latticeExtra, memoise, minpack.lm, signal, rootSolve

+    5. To run RxpsG, in RStudio select the PACKAGE pain and select the RxpsG package then type: xps()